 Associate Professor Derek Wyman, a Geoscientist at Sydney University, said he was surprised tourists were allowed so close to the site, given its recent history, telling SBS News “I certainly wouldn’t be recommending tourists be approaching a site that has recently been throwing material up 30 metres into the air.”

 Professor Wyman went on to say the eruption was “relatively minor”, noting “New Zealand sees things like this quite frequently.

 “Usually people don’t die from these kinds of eruptions, but that is likely because they are not usually inappropriately close.”

-With daily tours allowing more than 10,000 people to visit the island every year, promotional material for the island emphasises it as being “one of the world's few accessible live volcanoes” with “amazing geothermal activity”.
+With around 18,000 people a year, according to 2018 estimates, making daily trips to White Island, promotional material emphasises it as being “one of the world's few accessible live volcanoes” with “amazing geothermal activity”.

 Another website advises that tours operate “through varying alert levels but passengers should be aware that there is always a risk of eruptive activity”.